YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When odor appears after FUE, photo review and the correct wash are safer than masking the smell with harsh products.

-Antibiotics also should not be guessed.
+Do not guess antibiotics, use leftover tablets, or apply antibiotic cream to hide the smell before the scalp is reviewed.
 A bad smell by itself is different from odor with pus, spreading redness, heat, or fever.
-If antibiotics are being considered, they should fit the clinical picture, not the patient’s anxiety.
+If antibiotics are being considered, they should fit the clinical picture, not anxiety alone.

 The donor area can smell different because it is the part that was harvested, bandaged, and pressed against the pillow or neck support.
 It may collect sweat, dried blood, and ointment residue.
-It is also harder for the patient to see clearly without help.
+It is also harder for you to see clearly without help.

 Odor from the donor area is less worrying if the skin is drying, the dots are closing, pain is settling, and there is no wet discharge.
 It is more concerning if the area becomes hotter, more swollen, increasingly painful, or starts producing cloudy fluid.